-Building a Resilient Workplace
+Building a resilient workplace

 How can you create a resilient organization?
 Prioritize employee health with discounts on gym memberships or exercise classes.
 Let employees take off early on select weekends to promote relaxation and time with family.
 Offer virtual or onsite yoga or meditation classes to help employees unwind.
 These are just a few of the many creative benefits you can offer to support employee wellness.

 You can also address the financial stressors caused by the pandemic.
 Invite a financial representative to hold a webinar on financial health and confidence.
-Focus on the 12 steps to living confidently to help employees build a solid financial foundation.

 Over time, these WFH stressors can take their toll on mental health.
 According to the American Psychiatric Association Center for Workplace Mental Health, you can support your remote employees by: